 Time spent working in the home office should be recorded using set-up VPN access via the web terminal of the time recording system.
 If this is not feasible, working time is recorded manually and subsequently entered in the workflow process or added manually afterwards by the employees themselves.
 The monthly journal and/or manual records are co-signed and forwarded as defined in the work agreement on variable working time to the supervisor by the 15th of the following month.
 If this is not possible, printouts from the time recording journals will be collected and, when convenient, submitted immediately.

-Until further notice, working timeframes will remain fixed from 6am to 10pm in order to enable as much flexibility as possible.
+Until further notice, working timeframes will remain fixed from 6am to 9pm (updated on May 5, 2021) in order to enable as much flexibility as possible.
 The legal provisions regarding maximum working time and rest periods must be observed.
 The recording system was adapted to the new working time framework, so that subsequent entries are no longer necessary from this point on.